Chemical characteristics of calcium carbide and its reaction with water

 When calcium carbide reacts with water, acetylene is released:

-Acetylene is an industrial chemical with an unpleasant smell, because of the impurities it contains (NH₃, H₂S, PH₃ and others).
-In pure form, acetylene is a colorless gas with a characteristic faint smell, and it dissolves in water.
+Acetylene is an industrial substance with an unpleasant smell, which is caused by the impurities it contains (NH₃, H₂S, PH₃, and others).
+In its pure form, acetylene is a colorless gas with a characteristic faint smell, and it dissolves in water.

-To demonstrate the reaction of calcium carbide with water, the experiment can be repeated in a different way – using a bottle with a capacity of 6 liters.
-In this case, we must weigh the components we use precisely, because the greater radius of the bottle, the less the container can withstand high pressure (with an identical thickness of walls and with identical material).
-A bottle of a large capacity has a large radius, but its walls are approximately the same – accordingly, it is less resistant to pressure.
-To stop it from exploding, the amount of calcium carbide must be calculated beforehand.
-Calcium has a molar mass of 40 and carbon 12, so the molar mass of calcium carbide is around 64 m/mole.
-Accordingly, 64 g. of carbide will give 22.4 l of acetylene.
-The volume of the bottle is 6 l, and so the excess pressure is around 4 atmospheres.
+To demonstrate the reaction of calcium carbide with water, the experiment can be repeated in modified form – using a six-liter bottle.
+In this case, the components must be weighed with precision, because the greater the radius of the bottle, the less the container can withstand high pressure (assuming identical material and wall thickness).
+A bottle with a large capacity has a large radius, but its walls are approximately the same – accordingly, it is less resistant to pressure.
+To prevent it from exploding, the amount of calcium carbide must be calculated beforehand.
+Calcium has a molar mass of 40 g/mol, while carbon’s is 12 g/mol, so the molar mass of calcium carbide is around 64 g/mol.
+Accordingly, 64 g of carbide will yield 22.4 L of acetylene.
+The volume of the bottle is 6 L, and the pressure has risen by approximately 4 atmospheres.

-The bottle must withstand four atmospheres: to conduct the experiment, we take around 64 g of calcium carbide and about 0.5 l of water.
+The bottle must withstand five atmospheres: to conduct the experiment, we take around 64 g of calcium carbide and about 0.5 L of water.
 Place a piece of carbide inside a small bag.
 Push the bag into the bottle, then quickly close the bottle with the stopper.
-The reaction of calcium carbide with water continues for several minutes, the bottle swells up and the process is accompanied by loud bangs, but the bottle withstands this.
+The reaction of calcium carbide with water continues for several minutes, the bottle swells up and the process is accompanied by loud bangs, but the bottle should withstand this.

 After the release of acetylene is complete, place a hot rag soaked in hendecane on the bottle stopper, then move away to a maximum safe distance.
-Soon there will be a bright yellow flash, and a fountain of flame up to 4 meters high will rise out of the bottle.
-The stopper burns as a result, and the bottle is warped, but it remains intact.
+You will soon see a bright yellow flash, and a fountain of flame up to 4 meters high will rise out of the bottle.
+This will burn the stopper and warp the bottle, but the bottle should remain intact.
 This experiment must be conducted in the open air, far away from flammable and explosive objects.
-Be sure to follow safety rules.
+Be sure to observe all relevant safety precautions.